 How did you find out about the course?

-I had heard really good things about the course through my networks.
+I had heard snippets about the course through my connection.
 However, I secured my place on the course through a referral.

 What did you learn on the course?